I'm just going to come out with it. I'm aging. Boo!

 Still there?
 That should come as no surprise to anyone since we have all been growing a day older since the day we were born.
 Still, I have reached a point where the thought of losing my looks, whatever those are, is starting to feel like something to be swept under the rug and pretend it isn't happening.

-As fun as all the reviews have been, I have reached a saturation point.
+As fun as all the product reviews have been for me to write, I have reached a saturation point.
 Buying new makeup just isn't as much fun as it used to be—at least not if I do it every week.
 I'm not a makeup artist, so there's little point in my being a curator.
-There are too many other things I want, like a comfortable retirement.
 Too much stuff makes me stressed and unhappy.
 Remember this, when last summer I drove to Ikea and bought an Alex to consolidate my masses of beauty products?

 Since then, I have carefully culled down those six drawers to one.
 One drawer contains all the products I use every day.
 And along the way, as I was testing the makeup I wanted to keep or not keep, I made the interesting discovery that I actually look better with less.

 No, that was not a typo.
-This beauty blogger thinks she looks her best with little makeup!
+This beauty blogger thinks she looks her best with not so much makeup.
 And it's not because I am some fine-boned, classic beauty.
 It's more about looking real.
-This crazy thought became obvious to me recently when I went through photos of myself from teenage years to present; I was gathering them (looking for my natural hair color!) to bring to my color consultation.
+This crazy thought became obvious to me recently when I went through photos of myself from teenage years to present.
+I was gathering them because I was looking my natural hair color to bring to my color consultation.
 I noticed that the candid photos taken of me at times like Christmas mornings (hair by Dairy Queen) or on weekends—both of which are times when I tend to wear little more than tinted lip balm—were times that I looked fresher, younger, even prettier.
+And not just when I actually was younger.

-The looking-younger revelation should not have surprised me, since one of the fastest ways to add years is to put on makeup.
+The looking-younger revelation should not have surprised me, as one of the surest ways to add years is to put on makeup.
 All we have to do is look at the 12-16 year old models on the pages of any fashion magazine to witness that.

 So what's "a little makeup" to me?
-I'll write a separate article for the desert-island items I reach for every day, but for now let's just say that my daily items are the ones that allow much of my own skin to show through, flaws and all, because flawless skin looks good only in advertising.
-I choose colors that either match my skin completely or are an extension of my own coloring, maybe a little brighter or deeper.
-Cool beige, pinkish ivory, dusky lavender, blue grey, rose, and blue red.
-Currently this translates to:
+I'll write a separate article for the desert-island items I reach for every day, but for now let's just say that my daily items are the ones that allow much of my own skin to show through, flaws and all, because flawless skin looks good only in advertising ... and maybe not even then.
+I choose colors that either match my skin completely or extend colors present in skin, veins, hair, and eyes.
+Pale pink, antique rose, dusty lavender, muted peackcock, cadet blue, dove grey, etc. Currently this translates to:

-- My beloved, holy-grail foundation (Jane Iredale), which I apply to the T zone only, so I don't deaden the glow on the high planes of my face.
+- My ever reliable foundation (Jane Iredale), which I apply to the T zone only, so I don't dull the glow on the high planes of my face.

 - Well-groomed brows.
-This part is essential.
+Above all, brows are essential.
 Eyebrows frame the face, and as we get older, the hairs thin, lighten, and might even turn white.

 - An easy, subtle eyeliner for those days when I want to make my lash roots look thicker.
 (Brows aren't the only hairy bits to thin—less volume on head, brows, lashes, and ... elsewhere are what many of us have to look forward to.
 Tightlining lets me skip mascara.